Sacked minister warns of public backlash if government waters down Brexit plans

 Meanwhile, Foreign Secretary Boris Johnson has signalled a shift in ministerial tone over Brexit – suggesting a more conciliatory approach towards Remain supporters.

-Mr Jones, who was sacked from his post in the Department for Exiting the EU as part of the post-election reshuffle, pressed for the promises in Mrs May's Lancaster House speech in January to be delivered.
+Mr Jones, who was sacked from his post in the Department for Exiting the EU as part of the post-election reshuffle, pressed for the promises in her Lancaster House speech in January to be delivered.

 “There are siren calls from proponents of ‘soft Brexit’ for continued UK membership of the single market and customs union.
 They should not be heeded,” he said in an article for the Sunday Times.